thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 Finally, if you're editing a really long command, you might want a full-featured editor.
 You can open the current line in your $EDITOR with `Ctrl-x Ctrl-e`, which often pops up Vim, Nano, or Emacs.
 When you save the file and quit the editor, it'll run the command that you edited.

+This is also a good way to avoid [pastejacking](https://thejh.net/misc/website-terminal-copy-paste), where you execute a potentially malicious command without knowing about it due to copy-pasting.
+You can press `Ctrl-x Ctrl-e` and then paste it into the editor, double check the command, and then save and exit to execute it.

 ![Open in editor demo](/img/readline-demos/open in editor.gif)